keshariS/dataScrapers/Instagram_scraper/README.md

 Navigating the repository:

-For windows, use: getShortcodes_fromHashtags_win.py (uses selenium in normal mode) For Linux instance (OCI) use: getShortcodes_fromHashtags_linux.py (uses selenium in headless mode)
+For windows, use: getShortcodes_fromHashtags_win.py (uses selenium in normal mode) and uses the chromedriver which should be compatible with the Chrome browser version: check here for relevant version: https://chromedriver.chromium.org/downloads

+For Linux instance (OCI) use: getShortcodes_fromHashtags_linux.py (uses selenium in headless mode)

 Either of these codes scrape the links of the posts that are relevant to the corresponding hashtag